MikeTaylor/palaeo-vo/vo-manuscript.md

 ![Figure C. Caudal vertebrae of Tambatitanis amicitiae in right lateral view](figures/Figure-C-SaegusaIkeda12014-Tambatitanis-fig8.png)

 > **Figure C.** _Tambatitanis amicitiae_ holotype MNHAH D-1029280, caudal vertebrae in right lateral view.
 Top row, caudals 1–11; bottom row, a set of more caudal caudals, not necessarily contiguous, designated x1–x11.
-Note the more cranial caudals are oriented such that their articular surfaces are vertical, even when this means that the long axis of the vertebra is steeply inclined as in caudals 4, 5, 7 and especially 8; while the more posterior caudals are oriented such that their long axis is horizontal, even when this means that the articular surfaces are inclined as in caudals x6 and x7, which slope in opposite directions.
+Note the more cranial caudals are oriented such that their articular surfaces are vertical, even when this means that the long axis of the vertebra is steeply inclined as in caudals 4–7 and especially 8; while the more distal caudals are oriented such that their long axis is horizontal, even when this means that the articular surfaces are inclined as in caudals x7 and x10, which slope in opposite directions.
 > Reproduced from Saegusa and Ikeda (2014: figure 8) under the CC By 3.0 licence.

 ---

 Note that the present question is nothing to do with life posture, which is a much more difficult problem, subject to many more degrees of uncertainty.
-Animals do not hold their vertebral columns any anything close to true horizontal — not even though that we characterise as having horizontal posture — and we do not want to tie the meaning of our very nomenclature to something so variable and unpredictable.
+Animals do not hold their vertebral columns at anything close to true horizontal — not even those that we characterise as having horizontal posture — and we do not want to tie the meaning of our very nomenclature to something so variable and unpredictable.
 Otherwise we would have to define “horizontal” for the mid-cervical vertebrae of parrots as upside-down (Figure B).

 ---